-Category Data Element Name Description PRDAY1-PRDAY25 The day on which the procedure is performed.
+Category Data Element Name Description I10_NPR Number of procedures coded I10_PR1-I10_PR25 ICD-10-PCS procedures, principal and secondary I10_SERVICELINE ICD-10-CM/PCS hospital service line indicator MDC MDC in use on discharge date MDC_NoPOA MDC assignment made without the use of the present on admission flags for the diagnoses PCLASS_ORPROC ICD-10-PCS major operating room procedure PRDAY1-PRDAY25 The day on which the procedure is performed.
 A value of 0 indicates the day of admission.
-PRVER Procedure version (indicating ICD-10-PCS) NRD Identifiers HOSP_NRD NRD hospital identifier specific to the NRD and is not linkable to any other HCUP or external databases.
+HOSP_NRD NRD hospital identifier specific to the NRD and is not linkable to any other HCUP or external databases.
 HOSP_NRD can be used to add data elements from the Hospital file to records on the discharge-level files.
 The values of HOSP_NRD differ from year to year.
 An individual hospital cannot be tracked across data years.
-KEY_NRD Unique record identifier for the discharge in the NRD and not linkable to any other HCUP or external databases.
+NRD Identifiers KEY_NRD Unique record identifier for the discharge in the NRD and not linkable to any other HCUP or external databases.
 KEY_NRD can be used to add data elements from the Severity and Diagnosis/Procedure Groups files to the records on the Core file within the same data year.
-The values of KEY_NRD are different in each data year 2010-2012 and 2015-2017, but are nonunique between 2013 and 2014.
+The values of KEY_NRD are different in each data year 2010-2012 and 2015-2019 but are nonunique between 2013 and 2014.
 Please note that KEY_NRD is a record identifier and not a patient linkage number.
 NRD_VISITLINK is the patient linkage number specific to the NRD.
-AGE Age in years coded 0-90 years; any age greater than 90 was set to 90.
+Patient AGE Age in years coded 0-90 years; any age greater than 90 was set to 90.
 Missing age was imputed using other records with the same patient linkage number.
-In the 2017 NRD, about 150 discharges (0.00 percent) had the age imputed.
-Patient Demographics FEMALE Indicates sex: (0) male, (1) female.
+In the 2019 NRD, about 189 discharges (0.00 percent) had the age imputed.
+Demographics FEMALE Indicates sex: (0) male, (1) female.
 Missing sex was imputed using other records with the same patient linkage number.
-In the 2017 NRD, about 50 discharges (0.00 percent) had the sex imputed.
-PAY1 Expected primary payer, uniform: (1) Medicare, (2) Medicaid, (3) private insurance, (4) self-pay, (5) no charge, (6) other
+In the 2019 NRD, about 122 discharges (0.00 percent) had the sex imputed.

-Category Data Element Name Description PL_NCHS Patient location: National Center for Health Statistics (NCHS) urban-rural classification scheme for U.S. counties: (1) "Central" counties of metro areas of >=1 million population, (2) "Fringe" counties of metro areas of >=1 million population, (3) Counties in metro areas of 250,000-999,999 population, (4) Counties in metro areas of 50,000-249,999 population, (5) Micropolitan counties, (6) Not metropolitan or micropolitan counties ZIPINC_QRTL Median household income quartiles for patient's ZIP Code: (1) quartile 1 [lowest income], (2) quartile 2, (3) quartile 3, (4) quartile 4 [highest income]. • For 2017, the median income quartiles are defined as: (1) \$1-\$43,999; (2) \$44,000-\$55,999; (3) \$56,000-\$73,999; and (4) \$74,000 or more.1 DMONTH Discharge month coded from (1) January to (12) December NRD_DAYSTOEVENT Count of days from randomly selected "start date" to admission date coded differently for each value of NRD_VisitLink Readmission Specific NRD_VISITLINK Patient linkage number specific to the NRD and not linkable to any other HCUP or external databases.
+Category Data Element Name Description PAY1 Expected primary payer, uniform: (1) Medicare, (2) Medicaid, (3) private insurance, (4) self-pay, (5) no charge, (6) other PL_NCHS Patient location: National Center for Health Statistics (NCHS) urban-rural classification scheme for U.S. counties: (1) "Central" counties of metro areas of >=1 million population, (2) "Fringe" counties of metro areas of >=1 million population, (3) Counties in metro areas of 250,000-999,999 population, (4) Counties in metro areas of 50,000-249,999 population, (5) Micropolitan counties, (6) Not metropolitan or micropolitan counties ZIPINC_QRTL Median household income quartiles for patient's ZIP Code: (1) quartile 1 [lowest income], (2) quartile 2, (3) quartile 3, (4) quartile 4 [highest income].
+For 2019, the median income quartiles are defined as: (1) \$1-\$45,999; (2) \$46,000-\$58,999; (3) \$59,000-\$78,999; and (4) \$79,000 or more.
+DMONTH Discharge month coded from (1) January to (12) December NRD_DAYSTOEVENT Count of days from randomly selected "start date" to admission date coded differently for each value of NRD_VisitLink Readmission Specific NRD_VISITLINK Patient linkage number specific to the NRD and not linkable to any other HCUP or external databases.
 The values of NRD_VISITLINK differ from year to year.
 An individual person cannot be tracked across data years.
 REHABTRANSFER A combined record involving transfer to rehabilitation, evaluation, or other aftercare: (1) yes, (0) no RESIDENT Identifies patient as a resident of the State in which he or she received hospital care: (1) resident, (0) nonresident